Return to the main TTYtter page

 functionality as it needs to.
 You don't even need to write loops or handle

-Here are the command line options relevant to the API:
+Here are the command line options relevant to the API (see the

-directly required by ttytter and becomes part of it.
+directly required by TTYtter and become part of it.
 Your

 the last line will suffice nicely).
-If the path of the specified library is
+The order of extensions is salient,

 The actual "methods" and globals you can and must use are